improvecountry/ideas/README.md

 ## English

-> Place to gather, generate and discuss on ideas to improve ANY country.
+> Place to gather, generate and discuss ideas to improve YOUR country.

 [**Introduction**](https://github.com/improvecountry/ideas/wiki/Introduction#introduction) - go to Wiki and read Introduction to *Improve Country*.